Chapter 2 : Let the Game Begin

 Rona responded with a sympathetic wince.
 "Long day?"

-idea."
+"You have no idea."
 Every step Edie took reverberated with her frustration with how life seemed to dislike her.
 She muttered something that sounded like "long, hot bath."

 It was hardly an unusual sight, and with a little girl talk Edie would go back to her normal self.
 Her brother was an unfortunate thorn in her side, but he wouldn't be a proper little brother if he were not.